biwano/vue-forms-mixin/README.md

     validateRequiredMessage: 'This field is required', });
 ```

+### Overriding classes

+You surely have to do override this to use for instance some ui-kit or bootstrap classes
-* classSuccess: Class to be appended to input if value is valid
+* classSuccess: class to be appended to input if value is valid
-* classError: Class to be appended to input if value is valid
+* classError: class to be appended to input if value is invalid

-* validationDefinitionPrefix: Prefix for validation definition (data-validation-definition="[definition]")
-* validationReferencePrefix: Prefix for validation reference (data-validation-reference="[reference]")
+### Overriding error messages

-* validateRequiredMessage: Message to append to validation status in case of error for validation method 'xxx'
+* xxxMessage: message to append to validation status in case of error for validation method 'xxx'
+xxx is the name of the validation method whose error message you want to override

+### Overriding data attributes

+You should not have to do this... but maybe you like shorter syntaxes...
+* validationDefinitionPrefix: prefix for validation definition (data-validation-definition="[definition]")
+* validationReferencePrefix: prefix for validation reference (data-validation-reference="[reference]")

-## Use
+## Basic Use

+* Add the mixin you created to the mixins list of any component
+* Use data-validation-reference and data-validation-defintion to bind validation to an input
+* use getValidationError(reference) to display error messages

+The mixin will bind validation to any html element with a data-validation-definition attribute.
+The syntax is `validationMethod(model, param1, param2, param3)`.
+The data-validation-reference attribute is used to bind result to a reference, this reference can be used afterwards to access validation attributes in the validation object (see below) or when using the getValidationError method.

 ```javascript
 <template>